Member of Parliament (Churchill—Keewatinook Aski)

 “My initial thought was that I wanted to get involved because I felt strongly about the NDP’s position on human rights,” recalls Ms. Ashton, who was 23-years-old at the time.
 “Then a group of supportive feminists at home said, ‘We want you to run and we’re going to work with you.’
 So we embarked on months of really hard work and we won the riding nomination.”

-If was a fortuitous moment, as the opportunity presented itself just as Ms. Ashton was focusing on human rights and social justice within her graduate studies at the Norman Paterson School.
+If was a fortuitous moment, as the opportunity presented itself just as Ms. Ashton was focusing on human rights and social justice within her graduate studies at the Norman Paterson School of International Affairs.

 “This was at the very core of what we were discussing and researching in NPSIA, but on a global level,” she says.
 “We were talking about Canada’s role in the world through a human rights lens, so this was definitely a case of thinking globally and acting locally.”